Sailing North Adriatic Coast

 • deposit for yacht 2.500€ (refundable)

 Sailing season in Croatia runs between April and late October.
-That is when the weather at the Croatian coast is settled, pleasant and sunny with constant moderate winds assuring perfect sailing conditions.
-Find what month suits you best for your cruising holiday in Croatia below:
+That is when the weather at the Croatian coast is pleasant, sunny and dry with low winds allowing you a care-free sailing vacation experience.
+What month is best for you really depends on your holiday expectations and traveling style.
+But you can expect the best of a cruising experience if you sail Croatia during high summer months.

 When visiting Pula, the capital of Istria region to the north Adriatic, be sure not to miss out: